-Stock Options.
+• Stock Options.
 Stock options granted under the 2020 Plan may be either incentive stock options, which are intended to satisfy the requirements of Section 422 of the IRC, or non-qualified stock options, which are not intended to meet those requirements.
 The exercise price of a stock option may not be less than 100% of the fair market value of our Common Stock on the date of grant.
 The term of stock options granted under the 2020 Plan may not be longer than ten years.
 Moreover, if an incentive stock option is granted to an individual who owns more than 10% of the combined voting power of all classes of our capital stock, the exercise price may not be less than 110% of the fair market value of our Common Stock on the date of grant and the term of the option may not be longer than five years.
 Award agreements for stock options include rules for exercise of the stock options after termination of service.
-Options may not be exercisable for three months after termination of service for any reason other than death or total and permanent disability, and for 12 months after termination of service was due to cause.
+Options may not be exercised unless they are vested, and no option may be exercised after the end of the term set forth in the award agreement.
+Generally, stock options will be exercisable for three months after termination of service for any reason other than death or total and permanent disability, and for 12 months after termination of service on account of death or total and permanent disability.
+Options, however, will not be exercisable if the termination of service was due to cause.